mattvenn/secure_co_padlock/README.md

 ![trojan gds](pics/trojan_gds.png)

+todo: re-read the paper and see if need to change both p and n fet.

 # Limitations

 * Spice takes ages to run even on small designs.
 An alternative that is supposed to have better performance is xyce, but I've not tried it.